ketchup-cfg/Forum-Api/README.md

 # somewhere-web-api

-This is a web API application built with ASP.NET Core that provides several REST API endpoints to support some kind of forum.
+This is a web API application built with ASP.NET Core that provides several REST API endpoints to support a forum of some kind.

 It currently supports several endpoints that allow for forum topics to be retrieved, created, updated, or deleted.